KiandaBPM/docs/content/docs/platform/application-designer/process/settings.md

      - **Force authenticated user to log out** - options are a) Yes or b) No to force the authenticated user to log out once the form is submitted.
 If **No** is selected, you can choose to **Redirect authenticated user to**:
        - **Process URL**
        - **Workspace Home**
+       - The result is a globally available link to allow external users to create a **new instance**.
+You can use the [**Anonymous form link Rule**](/docs/platform/rules/communications/anonymous-form-link/) to generate a new anonymous link at runtime that will point to an **existing process instance** that can be shared with external users.

 When you are finished editing the process settings: